- How well are you adjusting to university learning?

 Consider Relevant Factors in Major Selection

 “I am really interested in this subject, but what job can I pursue with this major?”
 Has this question come across your mind when you look at the list of available study choices?
 Career consultants at CEDARS have some advice for you.
 Click the questions to read more.
-You may also make an appointment external link icon with them for further exploration.
+You may also make an appointment with them for further exploration.

 7. Balance studies, activities and sleep